Get E-Book

 17. Module._load returns module.exports.

-18. The caller receives the exports and continues.
+18. The caller receives the export value and continues.

-That whole sequence is synchronous.
-If reading the file takes 50ms, the process is blocked for 50ms.
-If evaluation triggers ten nested require() calls, each nested call follows the same path, shortened only by cache hits.
+The whole sequence is synchronous.
+If reading the file takes 50ms, the process waits for 50ms.
+If the module loads ten nested dependencies, each nested load follows the same path unless the cache shortens it.

-The design makes CommonJS predictable.
-When require() returns, the module's top-level code has run and its side effects are complete.
-Its exports are complete too, except for the partial values intentionally exposed through circular dependencies.
+That synchronous design makes CommonJS easy to reason about.
+When require() returns, the module's top-level code has run, and its side effects have happened.
+Its exports are complete, except in the circular dependency case where CommonJS deliberately exposes the in-progress export object.

-The cost of that predictability is synchronous disk I/O and synchronous compilation.
-ES Modules use a different parse, link, and evaluate pipeline, with asynchronous steps when top-level await or loader behavior requires them.
-Both systems coexist in Node v24, and their interop is covered later in this module-system chapter.
+The trade-off is startup and first-load cost.
+Disk reads, parsing, compilation, and top-level execution all happen on the same synchronous path.
+ES Modules use a different parse, link, and evaluate pipeline, with asynchronous behavior when top-level await or loader hooks require it.
+Node v24 supports both systems, and their interop is covered later in this module-system chapter.